Wells Cathedral Choir

 The committee works closely with the Cathedral, the Cathedral School and the Old Wellensian Association to maintain contact with past members of the music establishment, organise reunions and share news.

-The President of the Association is the Dean, The Very Reverend Dr John Davies, DL.
-The committee is chaired by Chris Seaton, an former chorister in the Choir from 1971-1975.
+The committee is chaired by Chris Seaton, a former chorister in the Choir from 1971–1975.

 Contact